CalcProgrammer1/KeyboardVisualizer/README.md

-# KeyboardVisualizerVCUI
+# Keyboard Visualizer
-Razer Chroma and Corsair RGB Keyboard Spectrograph Visualizer for Windows with Visual C++ UI
+Razer Chroma and Corsair RGB Keyboard Spectrograph Visualizer for Windows and Linux

-Binary builds can be downloaded from the Release submodule
+Binary Windows builds can be downloaded from the Release submodule

-You must have the Microsoft Visual C++ 2015 32-bit redistributable package installed to run this program.
+You must have the Microsoft Visual C++ 2015 32-bit redistributable package installed to run this program (Windows).

+To build this project in Linux, install QT Creator and libopenal-dev, libhidapi-dev and open/build the .pro file.

 # Settings